herotechcourse/kotlin-lotto-precourse/README.md

 ---

 ## 📌 Program summary
-- Implemented a Console-based Lotto simulator according to the pre-course mission guidelines.<br>
+- Implemented a Console-based Lotto simulator<br>
+    according to the pre-course mission guidelines.
 - Users purchase lotto tickets and input winning numbers.
 - User get statistics and profit rates based on given ranks.

+---

+## 🛠️ Development Flow
+- Follows a structured development flow designed for<br>
+    clarity, testability, and maintainability:

+    ### 1. **FDD (Feature-Driven Development)**
+    - Break the program into small features<br>
+    that are easy to develop and test.

+    ### 2. **TDD (Test-Driven Development)**
+    - Write tests first to check that each feature works correctly.

+    ### 3. **MVC + SR Refactoring**
+    - Organize the code by responsibility.
+    - Model, View, Controller, Service, Repository.

 ---